pingcap/docs/develop/dev-guide-create-secondary-indexes.md

 >
 > The words such as **TableFullScan** and **IndexRangeScan** in the execution plan are [operators](/explain-overview.md#operator-overview) in TiDB.
 For more information about execution plans and operators, see [TiDB Query Execution Plan Overview](/explain-overview.md).
 >
 > The execution plan does not return the same operator every time.
-This is because TiDB uses a **Cost-Based Optimization (CBO)** approach, which makes the execution plan not only depend on rules but also on data distribution.
+This is because TiDB uses a **Cost-Based Optimization (CBO)** approach, in which a execution plan depends on both rules and data distribution.
 For more information about TiDB SQL performance, see [SQL Tuning Overview](/sql-tuning-overview.md).
 >
 > TiDB also supports explicit use of indexes when querying, and you can use [Optimizer Hints](/optimizer-hints.md) or [SQL Plan Management (SPM)](/sql-plan-management.md) to artificially control the use of indexes.
-But if you do not know well about indexes, optimizer hints, or SPM, **_DO NOT** use this feature to avoid any unexpected results.
+But if you do not know well about indexes, optimizer hints, or SPM, **DO NOT** use this feature to avoid any unexpected results.

 To query the indexes on a table, you can use the [SHOW INDEXES](/common/sql-statements/sql-statement-show-indexes.md) statement: